Perfectionism Therapy for Women

 Because you’ll be disappointed by anything less than perfection, starting or trying something new is difficult.
 Failure becomes a scary prospect.
 You might procrastinate because you’re paralyzed by the possibility of doing something imperfectly.

-You might be quick to find fault in your work or the work of others.
 It slips your mind or you purposely ignore your successes because they do not feel worthy of celebration.
 Accepting compliments is uncomfortable, and you don’t know how to respond to them.

 Maybe you respond defensively to constructive criticism.
 You fear judgment or disapproval of others.
 You might be lonely or isolated.